-I don’t ever remember giving a man input about his weight.
-My friend, almost brother, Jamie always asked for feedback on his clothes which was difficult since he was a West New York kind of guy and I was a folksy kind of girl so our taste in clothing never matched.
+I never remember giving a man input about his weight.
+My friend, almost brother, Jamie always asked for feedback on his clothes, which was difficult since he was a West New York kind of guy and I was a folksy kind of girl so our taste in clothing never matched.
 It always took Jamie ages to get dressed, longer than any girl I ever knew!

 I don’t remember commenting on any of my husbands’ clothing unless they asked.
-My 2nd husband had this shirt that was so old it was see through.
-I may have made a comment once about the shirt verses the venue but received such a heated response that I knew never again to question this man or his shirt.
+My 2nd husband had this shirt that was so old, it was see through.
+I may have made a comment once about the shirt verses the venue but received such a heated response that I knew never again to question this man or his shirts.

 I don’t look at men and think “Gee – if he were thinner, he would be really handsome.”
-“If he was wearing a nicer jacket, he would look better.
+“If he was wearing a nicer jacket, he would look better.”
 I do look at women this way.
-“She would look really nice is thus and such.”
+“She would look really nice if thus and such.”
 “I don’t like her outfit.”

 We are all conditioned to think critically of women.
-Perhaps it goes back to our being chattel.
+Perhaps it goes back to women being chattel.
 Like slaves, we had to have good teeth, child bearing hips, etc. etc.

-Once I know people, I don’t think critically of them.
+Once I know people, I think even less critically of them.
 I see them as people.
-Would that that were true of us all.
+Would that I could view everyone that way.